 A story in House Beautiful (which says it all) poked around his home office, admiring his books, his papers, and even something that looked like a combo radio/CD player.

 Most of those who chimed in agreed the good doctor's home office was just a little messy, in contrast to how impeccably dressed he always is.
-But was a peek inside his Zoom room that made this a buzzworthy event.
+But was a peek inside his Zoom room is what made this a buzzworthy event?

-One of the commenters was a brilliant Twitter account called “Room Rater” and accessible at @RateMySkypeRoom, now closing in on 200,000 followers.
+One of the commenters has a brilliant Twitter account called “Room Rater” and accessible at @RateMySkypeRoom, now closing in on 200,000 followers.

 A group called Mad Dog Pac is behind this Twitter page (raising money for hospital PPE), and Claude Taylor and Dr. Dena Grayson, two savvy critics who are strong on the snark.

 As the usual suspects show up on television, “Room Rater” goes into action, examining some of the most minute details of their “Zoom rooms.”
 And it's obvious these guests are now as cognizant of their backgrounds on video as they are their hair and their clothes.
 And for good reason.
 “Room Rater” can be especially critical.

 And then there's this contribution for Michael Tollin, executive producer of ESPN's “The Last Dance,” that many of you will appreciate:

 Then there's TV commentator and host of Showtime's The Circus, John Heilemann, who must be working overtime on his video backgrounds.
 It's reached the point where there's as much focus on the changing fruit bowl in his kitchen as his opinions on shows like Morning Joe.